 Ninth Circuit Says Secret Video Wasn’t Protected

-LOS ANGELES (CN) — The Ninth Circuit ruled that a former Safari Club International board member cannot use First Amendment protections to defeat claims that his YouTube video of another hunting club member violated her privacy.
+LOS ANGELES (CN) — The Ninth Circuit ruled that a former Safari Club International board member cannot use First Amendment protections to defeat claims that his YouTube video of another hunting club member violated his privacy.

 Safari Club and Joan Whipple sued Dr. Lawrence Rudolph in 2013 for secretly videoing a five-hour meeting with the hunting club’s late president John Whipple at an Orange County restaurant.
 They claimed the recording violated California eavesdropping laws and invaded privacy.